williamrulon/wrBots/README.md

 # DaijouBot
-DaijouBot is a bot that "when finnished" will play all my dankest memes in discord
+DaijouBot is a bot that "when finished" will play all my dankest memes in discord